rachow/webhook/README.md

   - DLQ can be based on a NoSQL database, MongoDB/Cassandra ...?
   - Store meaningful data e.g.
     - `id` - incremental auto generated and unique - AUTO_INCREMENT
-    - `uuid` - Universal Unique Identifier, where DLQs are exposed or may form as par of the URI e.g. `/workers/ecGrs01/queue/dead/654676fe-067c-49ff-bba0-ac35ac716f13`
+    - `uuid` - Universal Unique Identifier, where DLQs are exposed or may form as part of the URI e.g. `/workers/ecGrs01/queue/dead/654676fe-067c-49ff-bba0-ac35ac716f13`
     - `header` - Keep the exact header that was used to send request, we may have injected e.g. `X-Request-Id: TicketTailer-Hook-001` `UserAgent: TicketTailer-Bot`.
 Keep as TEXT fied or JSON -> `{JSON}`.
     - `payload` - The entire request body that was sent as HTTP `POST`, `PUT`, etc.
     - `error` - Recorded error e.g. `503 Service Unavailable` - downtime/maintenance.